 On Wednesday, May 31, 2023, earlier this year, I had a line of questioning to the minister regarding cost per square foot.
 At that time, I had asked the minister to get a little bit more detail on cost per bedroom and cost per unit for the last three years of construction.
-In the minister's response, said he would be sure that "I'm sure that we could put some of those numbers together.
+In the minister's response, he said "... but I'm sure that we could put some of those numbers together.
 At an appropriate time, I will be happy to share with my colleagues."